LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 pip3 install awscli --upgrade
 ```

-- **`awscli`**: This installs the AWS Command Line Interface, enabling us to manage AWS services like EC2, S3, and more directly from the terminal.
+- **`awscli`**: This installs the AWS Command Line Interface, enabling us to manage AWS services, directly from the terminal.
-- **`--upgrade`**: Ensures that if an older version of AWS CLI is already installed, it will be replaced with the latest version, which includes new features, updates, and security patches.
+- **`--upgrade`**: Ensures that if an older version of AWS CLI is already installed, it will be replaced with the latest version, which includes new features and updates and guarantees consistency.

 Once installed, we can execute AWS CLI commands to interact with various AWS resources such as EC2, S3, etc.